-- E.1.
-Consideration of environmental aspects during planning and construction - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/ TVgG-NRW) requires that sustainability criteria such as energy and resource efficiency have to be taken into consideration in all public procurement contracts. - O No information is available on the number of projects for which comprehensive and specific environmental standards (regarding e.g. noise mitigation, minimisation of environmental impact during construction work) are applied. - E.2.
-Modelling on natural state of water bodies, scientific monitoring, structural quality mapping - ✓ For 100% of relevant financed projects, scientifically based ecological flood protection measures modelled on the natural state of the water body are carried out and exclude conventional flood protection (technical regulation of rivers). - ✓ For 100% of relevant financed projects, high standards regarding subsequent monitoring (in accordance with e.g. the European Water Framework Directive/ WFD) are in place.
+- 1. Consideration of environmental aspects during planning and construction - ✓ For 100% of financed projects, the Collective Bargaining and Public Procurement Act of North Rhine-Westphalia (Tariftreue- und Vergabegesetz NRW/TVgG-NRW) requires that sustainability criteria such as energy and resource efficiency have to be taken into consideration in all public procurement contracts. - O No information is available on the number of projects for which comprehensive and specific environmental standards (regarding e.g. noise mitigation, minimisation of environmental impact during construction work) are applied. - 2.
+Modelling on natural state of water bodies, scientific monitoring, structural quality mapping - ✓ For 100% of relevant financed projects, scientifically based ecological flood protection measures modelled on the natural state of the water body are carried out and exclude conventional flood protection (technical regulation of rivers). - ✓ For 100% of relevant financed projects, high standards regarding subsequent monitoring (in accordance with e.g. the European Water Framework Directive/WFD) are in place.

-- E.3.
-Working conditions during construction work - ✓ For 100% of financed projects, high labour standards regarding e.g. working time, periods of rest (in accordance with e.g. the German Working Hours Act Arbeitszeitgesetz/ ArbZG), minimum wages (in accordance with e.g. the 9th Ordinance on Compulsory Working Conditions in the Construction Sector Neunte Verordnung über zwingende Arbeitsbedingungen im Baugewerbe/9.
-BauArbbV and the Minimum Wage Law Mindestlohngesetz/ MiLoG), freedom of association, collective bargaining (in accordance with e.g. the German Works Constitution Act Betriebsverfassungsgesetz/ BetrVG and the German Act on Collective Agreements Tarifvertragsgesetz/ TVG) and health and safety (in accordance with e.g. the German Occupational Safety Act Arbeitsschutzgesetz/ ArbSchG) are in place. - ✓ For 100% of financed projects, no fatal accidents have occurred during construction at the project sites.
+- 3. Working conditions during construction work - ✓ For all projects, high labour standards regarding e.g. working time, periods of rest, minimum wages, freedom of association, collective bargaining, non-discrimination and health and safety are in place (in accordance with national legislation). - ✓ For 100% of financed projects, no fatal accidents have occurred during construction at the project sites.